marsdenmadoka/MovieApp/README.md

 built with Jetpack Compose,Clean Architecture Principle , MVVM pattern as well as Architecture Components.

-# 🛠️Migrating to room  🛠
+# 🛠️Migrating to Kotlin Multi Platform  🛠

 ## App
 The app loads the the movies from the api and displays them in a list.
 When the Movie is clicked the